shewa12/easy-poll/readme.txt

 Answer: Yes, you can set poll start & expiration date with any specific timezone

+= Can Users will be able to see the submission summary after submitting the poll?

+Answer: Yes, on the poll-builder there is an option to show a poll summary after submitting the poll.

+= Can Admin will be able to see poll submission statistics?

+Answer: Yes, on the report page there are statistics on active polls.
+You can also see the poll summary of single-type questions.

 = On the front-end Poll showing 404 not found =

 Answer: Make your website permalink is set to post name.
 If not so, set it & update permalink.